Beet of the Wild

 Recipe By : Michelle McCowan

 This Healthy Chocolate Peanut Butter and Banana Smoothie contains no added sugar and requires no milk!
-It's deliciously thick and creamy with a rich chocolate flavour.
+It's deliciously thick and creamy, with a rich, dark chocolate flavour that tastes like a milkshake.
+Plus, it's easy to customize with your favourite nutritional boosters.

 Dietary DF, GF, Soy Free